sm0rux/sm0rux/README.md

 # Hi there 👋

 I'm Pontus Falk, living in Stockholm, Sweden.
 SM0RUX is my ham radio callsign.

-GnuPG and Signal user as I prefer e2e encryption when communicating with my friend.
+I am a GnuPG and Signal user as I prefer e2e encryption when communicating with my friend.
 You find my GnuPG key [here](https://gpg.ax25.org/).

 <!--
 **sm0rux/sm0rux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.